• Skip to primary navigation

 A policy limit is the maximum amount that the insurance company will pay under any circumstances.
 In Virginia in 2022, the mandatory amount for what the policy limits should be is $30,000.
 Ultimately, that’s going increase over the next couple years, but right now it’s only $30,000.
 However, many of the policies that we see are $100,000 policies.

-If you have a $100,000 policy and the insurance company has this insurance policy, then they will say that the most that they’re going to pay is $100,000 per person and up to $300,000 per accident.
+If the person who hit you had a $100,000 policy, then that is your max payout on that policy.
+That means they will say that the most that they’re going to pay is $100,000 per person and up to $300,000 per accident.

-For any one person, they will only pay $100,000; if you’re going get up to $300,000 per accident, multiple people must be injured.
+For any one person, they will only pay $100,000.
+If they are going to pay up to $300,000 per accident, then multiple people must be injured.
 If you have three people who are injured, then each person can get up to $100,000 from that policy.

-But if five people all have massive cases, then the insurance company can’t pay more than $300,000.
+But, if five people all have massive cases, then the insurance company can’t pay more than $300,000 total.
 In that case, all five people are not going get $100,000.

 Underinsured Motorist Coverage

-Now, the good news is that all of this is about to change.
-It will change in 2023 in our recent legislation this year through the general assembly in Virginia, enacted it to essentially eliminate the liability credit.
+Now, the good news is that all of this has changed.
+It changed in 2023 by recent legislation through the general assembly in Virginia.
+This new statute essentially eliminated the liability credit.

 The underinsured motorist carrier gets a credit against their underinsured motorist coverage for what the liability policy carrier has.
-That credit is ultimately going away.
+That credit goes away.

 Minimums Increase